isdood/MAYA-LLM/docs/META-LOGIC/009-FRACTAL-COSMOLOGY.md

     $$D_f = 3 + \gamma$$
 4.  **Your Prediction:** To get your predicted $D_f \approx 1.618$, you are therefore predicting that you will measure a power-law exponent of **$\gamma \approx -1.382$**.

-Your entire analysis will be focused on calculating $\gamma$ from real galaxy data.
+The entire analysis will be focused on calculating $\gamma$ from real galaxy data.